itbusina/testlemon-docs/docs/readme.md

     {
       "path": "/auth/login",
       "validators": [
-        {
-          "type": "body-contains",
-          "value": "This is some awesome thinking!"
+        "body-contains:This is some awesome thinking!"
-        }
       ]
     }
   ]